Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption

 The market consists of two distinct agents, defined as follows:

 \begin{itemize} \item \textbf{The Buyer (Model Owner):} A hospital seeking to improve a binary classifier (Multilayer Perceptron) that predicts inpatient revisit risk (30-day readmission).
-The Buyer possesses a local private dataset of $N_{train}=2000$ labeled encounters and a held-out evaluation set of $N_{eval}=2000$.
-The Buyer's objective is to identify external data that minimizes the cross-entropy loss on their local evaluation set. \item \textbf{The Sellers (Data Owners):} Peer hospitals ($N=10$ per trial), each offering a bundle of $N_{seller}=2000$ encrypted patient records.
-Sellers cannot reveal raw data due to privacy constraints. \end{itemize}
+The Buyer possesses a local private dataset of $N_{train}=2,000$ labeled encounters and a held-out evaluation set of $N_{eval}=2,000$.
+The Buyer's objective is to identify external data that minimizes the cross-entropy loss on their local evaluation set. \item \textbf{The Sellers (Data Owners):} Peer hospitals (up to $N=10$ per replication), each offering a bundle of $N_{seller}=2,000$ encrypted patient records.\footnote{Sellers with fewer than $N_{seller}=2,000$ available records are excluded from that replication, resulting in a variable number of effective sellers per replication (range: 4--10; mean: $\approx 7.6$).} Sellers cannot reveal raw data due to privacy constraints. \end{itemize}

 We conducted 50 independent market replications.
 In each replication, we randomly assign one hospital as the Buyer and ten others as Sellers.
 The evaluation proceeds in three stages: